ddigiorg/ddigiorg.github.io/pages/technology/linux.md

         - If there's no directory then continue
         - If there's files here you may need to do the UEFI install procedure
  3. **Connect to Internet**
+    - Type `ip link` and verify the network intterface is listed and enabled
     - Type `ping archlinux.org` to verify internet connection
     - Type `ctrl+c` to stop pinging
  4. **Update System Clock**